mzhagui/TRAVELICITY/README.md

 #### MVP
+- Customize using flexbox
 - Find and use external api
 - Render data on page
 - Allow user to select city, country and return data and images.

 #### PostMVP

 - Add second API, including flights/hotel accomodations
 - Use local storage to save user favorites
+- Create more links in webpage

 ## Project Schedule